markmo/markmo.github.io/_posts/2013-05-20-user-defined-sql-functions-in-r.md

 ![Word Count Query Results](/img/sentiment_groupby_example.gif)

-I hope these examples have sparked some interesting ideas to leverage the power of using SQL and R together.
+I hope these examples have sparked some ideas to leverage the power of using SQL and R together.